NocturnalSolutions/KituraBook/7-templating.md

 {% endblock %}
 ```

 Build and run.
 (Note we didn't make any changes to the Swift code here; just the templates.)
-You should see that the output is pretty much the same as it was before.
+When visiting the “/hello” and “/hello/(your name)” routes, you should see that the output is pretty much the same as it was before.
 So what changed under the hood?

-Well, in `layout.stencil`, we defined two blocks, named `pageTitle` and `pageContent`.
+Well, in layout.stencil, we defined two blocks named `pageTitle` and `pageContent`.
 A block begins with `{% block blockName %}` and ends with `{% endblock %}`.
-Inside each block, we gave a little bit of placeholder content, the “Oops” messages, but that content will only be visible if those blocks aren't given new content by a child template.
+Inside each block, we gave a little bit of placeholder content (the “Oops” messages), but that content will only be visible if those blocks aren't given new content by a child template.

-`hello.stencil` became such a child template when we added the `{% extends "layout.stencil" %}` directive at the top.
-Stencil will now pull in and render `layout.stencil`, but will override the blocks therein with blocks we define in this file.
+hello.stencil became such a child template when we added the `{% extends "layout.stencil" %}` directive at the top.
+Stencil will now pull in and render layout.stencil, but will override the blocks therein with blocks we define in this file.
 We then go on to define `pageTitle` and `pageContent` blocks which get dropped into place of the respective blocks in the parent template.

 How is this any better than what we initially had?
 Because it reduces duplication.
-Let’s say that in addition to our `/hello` route, we also had a `/goodbye` route which worked similarly.
-We could then create a `goodbye.stencil` template that looks like this:
+Let’s say that in addition to our “/hello” route, we also had a “/goodbye” route which worked similarly.
+We could then create a goodbye.stencil template that looks like this:

 ```django
 {% extends "layout.stencil" %}